NielsGrove/SQLAdmin/Infrastructure/Availability Group/Architecture.md

 The entire infrastruture is build in VMware Workstation Pro. this includes not only machines but also network, provisioning and configurations.

+## Network

 A virtual network is defined as Host-only to isolate the sandbox from the internet.

+DNS server is installed on the AD DC server.
+Usually a DNS server is build on a seperate server or is in a specialized appliance box but as this is a sandbox this is an acceptable shortcut - for now.

+### ToDo : Computers in DNS

+All computers registered in DNS som that all nodes can be reached by FQDN.

+### ToDo : DNS server

+DNS on a dedicated server.

+## Windows Server

+### SQLAdmin folder

+Name: #sqladmin

+Will by default sort in Explorer be in top of list.

+ToDo : Environmental variable (SQLAdmin)

+### ToDo : Local Description

+Registry Key (Description); HKLM\SOFTWARE\SQLADMIN

+### ToDo : Rename Administrator

+Rename default Administrator user.
+Security measure...

 ## Active Directory

 To bind the resources of the cluster together a Active Directory (AD) domain is needed.
 To host this AD domain at Domain Controller is build on windows Server.
 The same server host the required DNS server.

-Usually a DNS server is build on a seperate server or is in a specialized appliance box but as this is a sandbox this is an acceptable shortcut - for now.
+### ToDo : OU structure

-## Privileged Access Machine
+## Workstation

 Windows 10 workstation to handle AD, SQL Server and everything else in the sandbox.
 This computer will have the necessary tools installed like RSAT, SSMS and editor.

+### ToDo : Privileged Access Machine

 ## Database servers

 SQL Server database servers installed with Database Engine to implement the three roles in the sandbox AG.

+One service account is used for all SQL Server komponents on all servers.
+This is not compliant or best practice but it will work in the first iteration of this sandbox.

+### ToDo : Drives

+* (SCSI?)
+* System (C); GPT, NTFS, 4 KB allocation unit, 64 GB
+* Page & Windows dump (W); GPT, ReFS, default-4 KB, 64 GB
+* Program (P); GPT, ReFS, default-4 KB, 64 GB
+  * Instance Root Dir
+  * Shared Feature Dir
+  * Shared Feature Dir (x86)
+  * Data root dir
+* MSSQL Data (D); GPT, ReFS, 64 KB allocation unit, 64 GB
+  * Errorlog
+* MSSQL Translog (L); GPT, ReFS, 64 KB allocation unit, 64 GB
+* MSSQL tempdb (T); GPT, ReFS, 64 KB allocation unit, 64 GB
+* MSSQL backup (U); GPT, ReFS, 64 KB allocation unit, 128 GB

+## ToDo : Managed Service Accounts

+gMSA.
+Different service accounts on each server and for each component.

 ## Availability Group

-(Seperate virtual net adaptor for replication)
+### ToDo : Seperate virtual net adaptor for replication

 ## Security